 1] Update your drivers

-Check with Windows Update, and see if there is an update pending which relates to your Device Drivers.
+Check with Windows Update, and see if there is an update pending that relates to your Device Drivers.
 If necessary, you can always install them manually from the OEMs website.

 2] Check Device performance and health